ADVERTENCIA! El río Kern es muy peligroso!

-The bilingual message above is being spread throughout the BLM managed Keyesville Special Recreation Management Area in an effort to educate users arriving for the last big weekend of the summer season (Labor Day) as to the dangers of the Kern River.
+The bilingual message above is being spread throughout the BLM managed Keyesville Special Recreation Management Area in an effort to educate users as to the dangers of the Kern River.

-In response to this year’s tragedies the BLM has placed addition signage and information on its kiosks in the area, stressing the dangers associated with swimming in the Kern River.
-In addition flyers with information in English and Spanish are being distributed to visitors to hammer the message home and hopefully avoid future drowning.
+In preparation for this summer, BLM will place additional signs and information in kiosks, stressing the dangers associated with swimming in the Kern River.
+In addition, flyers with information in English and Spanish will be distributed to visitors to hammer the message home and hopefully avoid future drowning.

 The Keyesville Special Recreation Management Area (SRMA); located near the communities of Lake Isabella and Kernville, consists of approximately 7,000 acres of BLM-managed land contiguous to the US Forest Service Sequoia National Forest.
 Information on nearby Forest Service camping and recreation sites can be found on their website.

 Keyesville named for a historic mining community, provides the setting for a full array of recreational opportunities, including white-water rafting, opportunities for mountain biking and recreational gold prospecting, all in addition to hunting, fishing, camping and off-highway vehicle opportunities provided in the area.